redsofa/beacon_test/README.md

 # Example Overview
-This project is an example project that enables the collection of data from sensor beacons via an ethernet bloothooth gateway and MQTT server.
+This project is an example project that enables the collection of data from sensor beacons via an ethernet Bluetooth gateway and MQTT server.
 The sensors are connected to an ethernet gateway.
 The gateway receives sensor readings and sends them to an MQTT sever's <b>PUB</b> topic.
 The MQTT server is configured to run in a Docker container.
 There are Python <b>(e.g. client.py)</b>